chloealbright/DevHiveMind/Companies/Money Talk/Negotiation.md

 Remember, negotiating is an art that involves preparation, clear communication, and strategic thinking.

+## Recruiters Salary Talk

+**Inquiry About Salary Range for Software Developer Position**

+When discussing salary expectations with recruiters, it's crucial to emphasize your focus on professional growth and learning rather than solely on compensation.
+Here's a guide to structure your communication:

+1. **Introduction:**
+   - Express your interest in the position and highlight your enthusiasm for contributing to the team.

+2. **Salary Secondary:**
+   - Clearly state that while salary is not your top priority, you value opportunities for learning and skill development.

+3. **Budget Inquiry:**
+   - Politely ask if there's a budget range designated for the role, seeking insights into how it aligns with market standards.

+4. **Background Overview:**
+   - Briefly share your educational background, including recent graduation and completion of a coding bootcamp.

+5. **Project Experience:**
+   - Highlight practical experience gained through consultancy work, mentioning technologies used, and spotlighting a specific project, like "Park Alert."

+6. **Skill Set Mention:**
+   - Showcase your proficiency in technologies such as React, Bootstrap, Node.js, PostgreSQL, and Jest.

+7. **Development Journey:**
+   - Share your perspective on software development as a continuous learning process, drawing parallels to martial arts and the need for discipline and strategic planning.

+8. **Closing:**
+   - Express excitement about the potential opportunity and gratitude for their time.

+Remember, the goal is to convey your eagerness for the role while subtly seeking information about the salary range.
+Avoid mentioning entry level Say that you're looking for a role...
+With these attributes.

 ## Side Note Non-compete agreements
 Non-compete agreements are often used specifically for competitor companies to prevent employees from joining or starting a competing business after leaving their current employer.
 These agreements aim to protect a company's trade secrets, confidential information, and competitive advantage.